NicolaFrancescon/Kalman-enhanced-SLDA-for-Land-Use-Classification/README.md

 # Thesis Repository

 This repository contains the tools and resources used for conducting simulations and analyses related to the FMoW dataset.
-Due to its large size, the FMoW dataset is not included in this repository.
+Due to its large size, the FMoW-time dataset is not included in this repository.
 Instead, instructions and tools for creating the dataset locally are provided in the `Dataset` folder.

 ---